 Section VII—Duties of Scorers

-- The scorers shall record the field goals made, the free throws made and missed and shall keep a running summary of the points They shall record the personal and technical fouls called on each player and shall notify the officials immediately when a sixth personal foul is called on any player.
+- The scorers shall record the field goals made, the free throws made and missed and shall keep a running summary of the points scored.
+They shall record the personal and technical fouls called on each player and shall notify the officials immediately when a sixth personal foul is called on any player.
 They shall record the timeouts charged to each team, shall notify a team and its coach through an official whenever that team is granted its final timeout and shall notify the nearest official each time a team is granted a charged timeout in excess of the legal number.
 In case there is a question about an error in the scoring, the scorer shall check with the crew chief at once to find the discrepancy.
 If the error cannot be found, the official shall accept the record of the official scorer, unless he has knowledge that forces him to decide otherwise.

 - The scorers shall keep a record of the names, numbers and positions of the players who are to start the game and of all substitutes who enter the When there is an infraction of the rules pertaining to submission of the active list, substitutions or numbers of players, they shall notify the nearest official immediately if the ball is dead, or as soon as it becomes dead if it is in play when the infraction is discovered.
 The scorer shall mark the time at which players are disqualified by reason of receiving six personal fouls, so that it may be easy to ascertain the order in which the players are eligible to go back into the game in accordance with Rule 3—Section I.

-- The scorers shall ask the timer to sound the horn to signal the of This may be used when the ball is dead or in certain specified situations when the ball is in control of a given team.
+- The scorers shall ask the timer to sound the horn to signal the officials.
+This may be used when the ball is dead or in certain specified situations when the ball is in control of a given team.
 When a player is disqualified from the game, or whenever a penalty free throw is being awarded, the timer will sound the horn to notify the game officials.
 It is the duty of the scorekeeper to inform the timer to sound the horn and be certain that the officials have acknowledged a player’s sixth personal foul and/or the penalty is in effect.

 - The scorer shall not signal the officials while the ball is in play, except to notify them of the necessity to correct an error.